-This blog is a joint effort between me and my son Daniel to express the joy we feel when cooking and sharing recipes.
+This blog is a joint effort between my son Daniel and I to express the joy we feel when cooking and sharing recipes.
 The idea began when Daniel was a senior in high school and created a food blog as part of a Senior Studies project.
 As another part of the project he worked in a wonderful local restaurant whose chef was a James Beard nominee, Chef Brian Huston of Boltwood.
 At around the same time, I began to compile recipes and photos for my own food blog.
 Eventually we decided to share a blog as we have shared a kitchen for so many years.

 My greatest collaborator is my son Daniel.
 My first food memory involving Daniel is when he was a baby.
 He was 5 months old and still eating the classic bland diet that everyone’s pediatrician recommended, but he used to push his rice cereal aside and hang over the table with his mouth open, watching my husband and I eat what he clearly thought, and rightfully so, was more interesting.
 So, one evening I gave him a forkful of Pasta Arrabiata and he loved it!
 From then on we introduced salty, sour, sweet and spicy things.
 He loved them all!
 When Daniel was about three years old I began to teach him how to cook, as my mother had done with me, and we’ve cooked together ever since.
 Early on he become completely independent in the kitchen with his own creative sensibilities.

 My very first memory in the kitchen is stirring chocolate chip cookie dough with my mom as a toddler.
-My mom is a retired pastry chef, and my Sicilian grandma and great grandma always had flour on their aprons, a spoon in one hand, and a scrawled out family recipe in the other.
+My mom is a pastry chef, and my Sicilian grandma and great grandma always had flour on their aprons, a spoon in one hand, and a scrawled out family recipe in the other.
 From stirring cookies as a toddler to icing luscious red velvet cakes and roasting whole lamb shoulders as a young adult, I’ve done a lot of growing.

 My family has inspired a lot of my love of food.
 Our whole world revolves around food.
 When we eat one meal, we are thinking about the next.
 Unlike most people, who go on vacation and plan what sights they’re going to see, we plan out which restaurants and bakeries/pastry shops we want to try.
 My dad is a French immigrant and most of his family lives in France (mainly Paris) so we travel there during the summer.
 I can confidently say I’ve literally eaten my way through Paris.